taylorjg/GameOfLife/readme.md

 ## Screenshot of the Running Program

-The following screenshot shows the R-pentomino seed after is has stabilised:
+The following screenshot shows the R-pentomino seed after it has stabilised:

 ![Screenshot1](https://github.com/taylorjg/GameOfLife/raw/master/Images/GameOfLifeAppConsole1.png)